Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 <h3>Conclusion</h3>
 <p>
-So the takeaway is: to respond to your original question, sector-level analysis is useful because it reveals persistent dispersion.
+So, sector-level analysis is useful because it reveals persistent dispersion.
 Market exposure explains a lot, but it does not fully explain the relative trajectories, which motivates adding monetary policy variables in later parts.
 </p>